amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 <pre>
 $ git config --global credential.helper "cache --timeout=7200"
-$ git config --global user.email "REPLACEMEWITHYOUREMAIL"
+$ git config --global user.email "REPLACEWITHYOUREMAIL"
-$ git config --global user.name "REPLACEMEWITHYOURNAME"
+$ git config --global user.name "REPLACEWITHYOURNAME"
 </pre>

 Now, clone your new repository and the amazon-ecs-interstella-workshop repository.
 Go back to the AWS CodeCommit console, click on your repository, and then copy the command to clone your empty repository.